omerhakim/Lab_Mod3/README.md

 <img src = "./images/image6.png">

-Next, a histogram of the data was examined, for some clarity on the distributions of the difference features - - -
+Next, a histogram of the data was examined, for some clarity on the distributions of the difference features...

 <img src = "./images/image7.png">

-- - - and of the distribution and the size of credit among different variables.
+...and of the distribution and the size of credit among different variables.

 <img src = "./images/image8.png" style = max width = 90%>